jeremymv2/compliance_demo_officehour/README.md

 Some recent reporting additions:
   * json file (NEW!)
   * Multiple reporting endpoints (NEW!)
-  * fetch profiles from Automate and report to Visibility through Chef Server proxy (NEW!)
+  * fetch profiles from Automate and report to Visibility through Chef Server proxy, without any changes to `client.rb` (NEW!)

 # Store profiles in Automate
 There is now an option to store Inspec profiles via a new asset store in Automate!